roryarden/parseptron/README.md

 # parseptron
-An unlabeled dependency parser that uses Eisner's algorithm to decode and the structured perceptron algorithm to train.
+A Python implementation of an unlabeled dependency parsing system.
+Uses Eisner's dependency parsing algorithm to find the best parse tree for a sentence given a set of features and their corresponding weights, and uses the structured perceptron algorithm to learn these feature weights.